rfheise/active_learning/README.md

       * Example of generic dataset function
   * main.py
     * main file where you will run your tests

+  To create your own model create a new file in the Models folder please see LeNet.py for an example.
+To create your own dataset implement a generic data function please see MNIST.py for an example.
+Whenever adding a file remeber to update the README and __init__.py file in each folder when applicable.

 # File Break Down
+  * requirements.txt
+    * python dependencies
   * main.py
     * main file where you run your tests
   * playground_ryan.py
+    * file where I was just messing with things feel free to make your own
+  * query_strat.py
+    * file where I implemented all of the query strategies
+  * train.py
+    * file where all of the training logic is implemented
+  * Logger
+    * Log.py
+      * generic logging class to create a logging system
+    * WBLog.py
+      * wandb logger
+    * TerminalLog.py
+      * terminal logger
+    * TextLog.py
+      * text logger
+    * Logger.py
+      * calls all set loggers when training
+  * Datasets
+    * Data.py
+      * helper functions and generic data function example
+    * Cifar.py
+      * cifar dataset
+    * MNIST.py
+      * MNIST dataset
+  * Models
+    * LeNet.py
+      * LeNet model implementation
+    * ResNet.py
+      * ResNet model implementation
+    * Model.py
+      * generic Model class used to implement a model